PeterDaveHello/tor-socks-proxy/README.md

     ```

     - Use `127.0.0.1` to limit the connections from localhost, do not change it unless you know you're going to expose it to a local network or to the Internet.
-    - Change to first `9150` to any valia and free port you want, please note that port `9050`/`9150` may already taken if you are also running other Tor client, like TorBrowser.
+    - Change to first `9150` to any valid and free port you want, please note that port `9050`/`9150` may already taken if you are also running other Tor client, like TorBrowser.
     - Do not touch the second `9150` as it's the port inside the docker container unless you're going to change the port in Dockerfile.

     If you already setup the instance before *(not the first time)*, just start it: